dnsimple/dnsimple-api-examples/coredns/on-premise-dns-zone/README.md

 ## Prerequisites

-- A machine where you can install and run CoreDNS (local workstation, physical server or virtual machine)
+- A machine where you can install and run CoreDNS (local workstation, physical server, or virtual machine)
 - A domain managed with DNSimple
 - An API token from DNSimple, which will allow CoreDNS to access DNSimple’s services
 - Basic knowledge of DNS and terminal/command line usage